 Naming Minors as Beneficiaries

-A common mistake often made when naming beneficiaries for accounts and properties is naming beneficiaries who are far too young.
-For one, you risk handing control over to the child’s guardian rather than them, because minors are not given access to life insurance policies and investment funds.
+A common mistake often made when naming beneficiaries for accounts and properties is naming beneficiaries far too young.
+For one, you risk handing control over to the child’s guardian rather than them because minors are not given access to life insurance policies and investment funds.

 Naming One Beneficiary for All Accounts

 Some parents make it a habit to name their eldest as the beneficiary of all their accounts, trusting in them to properly distribute and provision the funds necessary to the rest of their siblings.
 However, this is not always the case.
 Especially with an outdated estate plan, you run the risk of adding fuel to the fires of strained sibling relationships by giving one child full control of the inheritance, essentially giving them free rein to distribute the money as they see fit.